Children and young people aged between 2 and 17 years can get the nasal flu vaccine for free.

-Aspirin, or any medicines that contain aspirin, should never be given to children unless prescribed by a doctor.
-This is especially important in the 4 weeks after getting the flu vaccine
+Never give your child aspirin or any medicines that contain aspirin unless your GP prescribes them.
+This is especially important in the 4 weeks after getting the flu vaccine.

 In very rare cases, Guillain-Barré syndrome (GBS) has been reported.
 GBS is a condition that affects the nerves in the body.
 It causes nerve inflammation and can cause pain, numbness, muscle weakness and difficulty walking.
 The risk of GBS after having the flu is greater than after getting the flu vaccine.

 Generally, flu vaccines reduce the risk of infection by 40% to 60%.